Currently available for £829.00 from John Lewis

 The Reebok Z-Power is a nice treadmill that delivers a decent running experience.
 It's quite comfortable and reasonably sturdy too.
 However, the max incline level is disappointing and the running deck isn't the biggest.
 It's missing a wireless heart rate receiver too, which it really shouldn't be, especially given the price.
-All things considered, the DKN EzRun is a better choice right now.
-For a bit less of an outlay, you get a much wider 52cm running deck, a steeper incline, a wireless heart rate receiver, the choice of imperial or metric units of measurement, Bluetooth smart device compatibility, a tablet holder and a higher top speed.
+All things considered, the Proform 705 CST is a better choice right now.
+Without any additional outlay, you get a much wider 51cm running deck, a steeper incline, a wireless heart rate receiver, the choice of imperial or metric units of measurement, Bluetooth smart device compatibility, a tablet holder and a higher top speed.
 That's a lot of extra spec!
 All this makes it hard to recommend the Z-Power right now even though in and of itself it's a perfectly good treadmill.

 Reebok Z-Power Specifications

 - 24 different motivational programs